jscs-dev/node-jscs/README.md

 Disallow an empty line above the specified keywords.

-Type: `Array`
+Type: `Array` or `Boolean`

-Values: Array of quoted types
+Values: Array of quoted types or `true` to disallow padding newlines before all possible keywords.

 #### Example